-In 2023, your Company kept a healthy balance sheet.
-OPMC generated petroleum revenues of US\$3.0 million.
-This is slightly lower from US\$3.6 million in 2022 mainly due to the downswing in crude oil prices brought by the increase in global supply and slow demand growth.
+In 2024, your Company maintained a debtfree position while preserving a robust balance sheet.
+OPMC generated petroleum revenues of US\$3.1 million.
+This was slightly higher than the US\$3.0 million recorded in the previous year, mainly due to a modest increase in crude oil volumes delivered, considering the timing difference in shipments.

-Nevertheless, the slight decline in petroleum revenue was offset by the higher returns from your Company's investments in debt and equity instruments, which reached US\$4.2 million as against US\$3.7 million in 2022.
+Furthermore, your Company's investments in debt and equity instruments generated steady returns of US\$4.2 million.
+Despite the unfavorable movement of the Philippine peso against the U.S. Dollar, your Company still managed a positive net income of US\$1.7 million as against US\$3.9 million in 2023.

-ANNUAL REPORT 2023

-For the year ended December 31, 2023, your Company managed to realize a positive net income which jumped to US\$3.9 million as against same period last year of US\$0.7 million.